martinlaxenaire/curtainsjs/README.md

         RenderTarget: creates a frame buffer object.
     </li>
     <li>
-        ShaderPass: creates a post processing pass using a frame buffer object.
+        ShaderPass: creates a post processing pass using a RenderTarget object.
     </li>
 </ul>